IBM/resilient-java-microservices-with-istio/README.md

 Create a Kubernetes cluster with either [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) for local testing, or with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy in cloud.
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

-# Deploy to Bluemix (Work-in-progress)
+# Deploy to Bluemix
-If you want to deploy the Java MicroProfile app directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)
+If you want to deploy the Java MicroProfile app directly to Bluemix, click on 'Deploy to Bluemix' button below to create a [Bluemix DevOps service toolchain and pipeline](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_about.html#toolchains_about) for deploying the sample, else jump to [Steps](#steps)

 > You will need to create your Kubernetes cluster first and make sure it is fully deployed in your Bluemix account.